cosmic-api/teleport/source/index.rst

     normalize such a schema must result in a validation error.
 The two identifiers above correspond to the API name and a name of the API's model.
 This makes it possible to reference models like so: ``{"type": "tweeter.Twit"}``.

-When an external model is referenced, Cosmic will find the model and plug it into the resulting schema object.
-If the model belongs to an external API, Cosmic will fetch its schema and build a dummy for the schema object.

 To validate ``[{"name": "Rose"}, {"name": "Lily"}]``, you could use the following schema: